iamneal/commander/README.md

     - another example would be `PayloadCmdlineProcessor` that could optionally be given the extra `[]string` recieved from processing a fmt.Scanln, for command line processing.
 - Named opts that can extend/change functionality in the Commands struct
+- Add a describe default command that will return the action's descriptions